zeinabdarwish/SDK_1_1M_Electronic_Clock/README.md

 # Electronic Clock with Alarm Function (Using SDK-1.1M)

 ## Project Objective
-This project is designed to create an electronic clock with an alarm function using the SDK-1.1M platform.
+This project is designed to create an electronic clock using the SDK-1.1M platform.
 The system uses the STM32F407VGT6 microcontroller and the MCP79411 RTC module for precise time tracking.
-The clock displays the current time on a graphical OLED display and allows users to set an alarm through a user interface.
+The clock displays the current time on a graphical OLED display and allows users to set the time via a user interface.
 The settings are retained even when power is disconnected, thanks to the built-in battery of the RTC module.

 ## Features
 - Display the current time in real-time.
-- Set the time and alarm via buttons.
+- Set the time via buttons.
-- Trigger the alarm at the set time with a flashing screen.
 - Power-saving mode to extend battery life.

 ## Requirements

 ### Hardware